Blogs

 Task versus Step

 We all deal with daily tasks, such as preparing for a meeting or creating a deliverable.
 The problem is that the word "task" is too finite or individualistic.
 What if our tasks are related to each other?
-Should we care?
-Maybe we don't if our only objective is to knock them off our list.
-But,”.
+That’s when it’s better to think of them as steps.

 Read More